Frugaldom and How it all began

 We have this Frugal Blog to share news relating to everything money-saving that's happening with fellow frugalers and frugaleurs.

-I am still in contact with most of the people who wrote as part of the original NYK projects, I still attempt to live on £4,000 per year and I still write up all my findings and results.
+I am still in contact with most of the people who wrote as part of the original NYK projects, I still attempt to live on £4,000 per year, although in the wake of the Brexit and Covid combo, life costs considerably more so I allow myself £5,000.
+I still write up all my findings and results.

-I have a Facebook page, you can follow @Frugaldom on Twitter, there's a Frugaldom website and if you find yourself saving money through being part of our Frugal Living Challenges, you can always contribute the occasional £1 (or whatever you can afford) to our pony care fund via www.paypal.me/Frugaldom
+Frugaldom has a Facebook page, you can follow @Frugaldom on Twitter, there's a Frugaldom YouTube channel and we have @Frugaldom on Instagram.
+If you find yourself saving money through being part of our Frugal Living Challenges, you can always pop the occasional £5 (or whatever you can afford) into the project pot via www.paypal.me/Frugaldom or sign up as Friends of Frugaldom, Pony Partners, Wildlife Watchers or Happy Hutters at www.ko-fi.com/Frugaldom

-Good luck, best wishes and every success to all of the loyal followers of the frugaldom lifestyle!
+Good luck, best wishes and every success to all followers of the frugaldom lifestyle!
 If you are new to frugal living then pull up a chair and join us anytime.
 It's quite addictive once you see the debts decreasing and then the savings increasing.
+I still host the Frugal Living Challenge each year on the moneysavingexpert website forums.

 Feel free to ask any questions and if there's anything I can do to help, please ask and I'll try my best.